< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On July 4-5, 1811, Canadian explorer David Thompson (1770-1857) records the first written description of the Nespelem Indians and the landscape along the Columbia River from the mouth of the Sanpoil River through Nespelem Canyon (modern-day Ferry and Okanogan counties).
-Thompson embarked from Kettle Falls on July 3 on a historic voyage down the Columbia River to the Pacific.
-In addition to his scientific work as a geographer, he is the fur agent in charge of the Columbia Department of the North West Company of Canada.
-He is on a mission to determine whether the Columbia is navigable to the sea and whether it will provide a viable trade route for the fur company.
-Thompson is the first white man to descend the river and make contact with tribes between Kettle Falls and the mouth of the Snake River, where he intersects the route of Lewis and Clark from five years earlier.
-His crew includes French Canadian voyageurs Pierre Pareil and Joseph Cote, translator Michel Boulard, and free hunters Michel Bourdeaux and Francois Gregoire.
+He embarked from Kettle Falls on July 3 on a historic voyage down the Columbia River to the Pacific.
+The fur agent in charge of the Columbia Department of the North West Company of Canada, Thompson is on a mission to determine whether the Columbia is navigable to the sea and whether it will provide a viable trade route for the fur company.
+Thompson's crew includes French Canadian voyageurs Pierre Pareil and Joseph Cote, translator Michel Boulard, and free hunters Michel Bourdeaux and Francois Gregoire.
 Two Iroquois Indians called Charles and Ignace paddle at the bow and stern.

 July 4: Sanpoil River to Nespelem Canyon